sparsht123t/AI-Radio-MusicPlayer-with-Voice-Assistant/README.md

 This is a radio app where you can ask Alan AI to play some music.

 ✅  Alan Voice\
-✅  Xolor CHange\
+✅  Color CHange\
 ✅  VelocityX\
 ✅  Beautiful-UI\
 ✅  Json Data\
-✅  auidioplayer
+✅  Audio player

 ## Some screenshots